How to Paint and Upcycle a Plastic Playhouse- A Step By Step Plastic Playhouse Makeover

 When my first son was about a year old, we were gifted a well-loved Little Tikes Playhouse.
 I was so excited for him to have his own space to play in.
 While still in great shape, this Little Tikes playhouse for sure had seen better days.
-Enter the plastic playhouse makeover!
+I loved learning how to makeover a plastic playhouse and create my own DIY Plastic Playhouse Makeover.

 Check out the before picture: